The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 1981

-An essential development for the future business took place in 1981.
-Back then the first thin bricks were developed at Feldhaus.
-The name says it all.
-They are often used in combination with thermal insulation measures to clad old and new buildings (thermal insulation composite system).
+An extremely important development for the future of the company took place in 1981.
+At that time, the first clinker brick slips were developed at Feldhaus.
+Clinker brick slips are narrow bricks that are often used in conjunction with thermal insulation measures to clad old and new buildings (external thermal insulation composite system).

-Eager to explore Bernhard Joseph Feldhaus and Karl-Heinz Thele initially tested the production of thin bricks through a peeling process which, however, proved to be too costly.
-Later, the thin bricks were fired using the adhesive method, whereby several thin bricks were fixed together with a special adhesive.
-Here, too, there were problems, as traces of the adhesive remained visible in some cases.
-But plant manager Karl-Heinz Thele didn’t give up until having developed an ideal technology for producing thin bricks.
-An additional new firing technology enabled the production to be increased by 40 percent while the energy consumption remained the same.
+Bernhard Joseph Feldhaus and Karl-Heinz Thele were keen to experiment and initially tested the production of the slips using the peeling process, but this proved to be too time-consuming.
+Later, the slips were fired using a gluing process, whereby several slips were fixed together with a special adhesive.
+There were also problems here, as some traces of the adhesive remained visible.
+However, plant manager Karl-Heinz Thele did not let up until he had developed an optimum technology for the production of brick slips.
+An additional new firing technology enabled the production of 40 percent more goods with the same energy consumption.

 Impressions